karanf/protohsp/APPWRITE_DEPLOYMENT.md

 1. The project uses a **pnpm monorepo structure** with the Next.js app at `apps/greenheart/`
 2. Appwrite's default build process expected a standalone Next.js app at the root
 3. Workspace dependencies (`@repo/ui`, `@repo/database`, etc.) needed proper resolution
+4. Setting source to monorepo root caused Appwrite's bundler to look for config at wrong location
+5. Setting source to app directory broke workspace package access

+## Solution: Hybrid Approach

+We set the **source directory** to `./apps/greenheart` (where Next.js expects to find its config) while the **build script** navigates up to the workspace root to install all dependencies.
+This gives us:
+- ✅ Next.js structure that Appwrite's bundler expects
+- ✅ Access to workspace packages during build
+- ✅ Proper deployment archive creation

 ## Configuration Files Created